People

 Associate Director of Administration

 Jessi (she/her/hers) joined the center in 2017 as the Manager of Supportive Services.
 Her previous work experience includes project development, project management, and conducting individual therapy with a range of client populations from low income men and women with chronic mental health diagnoses and addictions to women reentering the community from incarceration.
 With CCHE being a young organization, Jessi saw administrative needs that the Center had, which aligned with her own professional interests around organizational development and supporting staff.
 In 2019, Jessi moved into the Senior Manager of Center Growth & Development role, where she oversaw the Center’s strategic planning, internal HR, staff development and foundation grant writing.
 As a social worker in an administrative role, Jessi is able to bring a unique perspective when approaching the CCHE’s organizational needs and growth, making meaningful relationships with collaborators and community members, keeping her focus person-centered, and advocating for necessary policy change within the larger system of the University.
-Now as the Associate Director of Administration, Jessi focuses on organizational growth and advances, moving the Center forward in its goals.
+Now as the Director of Development & Administration, Jessi focuses on organizational growth and advances, moving the Center forward in its goals.
 Jessi has two cats who often join in team meetings over zoom, Rafi and Cass.
-Jessi’s hobbies include yoga, bullet journaling, spending time with friends and family, and thrill seeking!
+Jessi’s hobbies include yoga, bullet journaling, spending time with friends and family!

 Mainza Durrell, DrPH, MBA